 The walk to Skradinski Buk is a delightful journey.
 A well-maintained wooden walkway meanders through a network of small lakes and gentle streams, leading you to the majestic waterfall.
 Here, you can witness the power of nature as water plunges down 17 cascades into a crystal-clear pool below.
 You can also walk through the complex of watermills.

-You can find the boat schedule here.
+You can find the boat information here.

 Swimming at Roški slap, Stinice and Pisak

 One of the highlights of Krka National Park is the opportunity to swim in the natural pools.
 You can no longer swim in the area around Skradinski Buk.
 You can, however, swim in designated areas at Roški slap, Stinice and Pisak, from 1 June to 30 September.
 Remember to bring your swimsuit and a towel!
+There is no swimming in the off season, though we’ve found plenty to do during the off-season to enjoy our visits.

 Lunch at Krka National Park